qemu/qemu/docs/about/build-platforms.rst

   required, it may be necessary to fetch python modules from the Python Package Index (PyPI) via ``pip``, in order to build QEMU.

+Rust build dependencies
+  QEMU is generally conservative in adding new Rust dependencies, and all of them are included in the distributed tarballs.
+One exception is the bindgen tool, which is too big to package and distribute.
+The minimum supported version of bindgen is 0.60.x.
+For distributions that do not include bindgen or have an older version, it is recommended to install a newer version using ``cargo install bindgen-cli``.

+  Developers may want to use Cargo-based tools in the QEMU source tree;
+  this requires Cargo 1.74.0.
+Note that Cargo is not required in order to build QEMU.

 Optional build dependencies
   Build components whose absence does not affect the ability to build QEMU may not be available in distros, or may be too old for QEMU's